ADA Signs for Easy ADA Signage Compliance [Save Time & Money!]

 - Vehicle wraps — We also offer vehicle wraps to support your enterprise.
 You can incorporate these into your ADA sign package.

-- Other Signs – We provide a largest selection of office signs, directional signs & other important ada signs.
+- Other Signs – We provide the largest selection of office signs, handicap parking signs, directional signs, & other important ADA signs.

-You may have heard the term “tactile” or “braille sign” regarding ADA compliance.
+You may have heard the term “tactile” or “braille signs” regarding ADA compliance.
 These terms are sometimes used to refer to ADA compliant signs with braille and raised markings or lettering.
-But the ADA defines and also requires other compliant signage that doesn’t include raised markings or embossed letters.
+But the ADA defines and also requires other compliant signage that doesn’t include raised characters or embossed letters.
+You’ll want to make sure your braille signs meet all ADA guidelines.

 ADA compliance signs are required at every entrance and exit.
 The federal government also requires buildings to mark permanent rooms and spaces in public facilities with ADA-compliant identifying signs.